stutta7/dhamma/nivarana-bhojjanga/aaharasutta-english.md

 *Atthi, bhikkhave, paṭighanimittaṁ.
 Tattha ayonisomanasikārabahulīkāro—ayamāhāro anuppannassa vā byāpādassa uppādāya, uppannassa vā byāpādassa bhiyyobhāvāya vepullāya.*

 That is a repulsive sign.
-The mind, having missed witnessing the origin, source, or beginning of the repulsive sign, is now caught up in the cycle of generating suffering by generating aversion to it,  [[yonisomanasikāra#ayonisomanasikāra | ayonisomanasikāra]].
+The mind, having missed witnessing the origin, source, or beginning of the repulsive sign, is now caught up in the cycle of generating suffering by generating aversion to it,  [ayonisomanasikāra](/terminology/yonisomanasikara.md#ayonisomanasikāra).
 Giving frequent attention with such a mind is the nutrient, when offered, will lead to the rise of not yet arisen ill will or will strengthen the ill will that has already arisen.

 *Ko ca, bhikkhave, āhāro anuppannassa vā thinamiddhassa uppādāya, uppannassa vā thinamiddhassa bhiyyobhāvāya vepullāya?*